Lena Horne Theatre Information

-The Brooks Atkinson Theatre is a Broadway theatre located at 256 West 47th Street in Manhattan, New York.
+The Lena Horne Theatre was formerly known as the Brooks Atkinson Theatre.
+It is a Broadway theatre located at 256 West 47th Street in Manhattan, New York.
 It was originally opened as the Mansfield (in honor of the distinguished actor Richard Mansfield) on February 15, 1926.
-In 1960, the theatre was rechristened as the Brooks Atkinson Theatre in tribute to the New York Times drama critic.
+In 1960, the theatre was rechristened as the Lena Horne Theatre in tribute to the New York Times drama critic.
 The theatre is currently under the direction of the Nederlander Organization.

 In 2000, the interior was refurbished with restored decorative finishes by EverGreene Architectural Arts.
 The theatre is now once again illuminated by the original chandelier that had been removed 40 years ago.
 Currently, it has 1,069 seats and is considered one of the best theatres in New York city.